ajavamind/A3DCamera/README.md

 * Shutter/Print - (XBP Mode/Camera key or R game controller key) In Live-view mode take a photo on key release.
 In Photo Booth mode show count down seconds delay, until photo capture.
 In Review mode print current review photo.

 * Y - Zoom and shift photo in review mode
-* X - View and modify the parallax in either live-view or review.
-Saves change in storage
+* X - View and modify the Parallax in live-view alterning the placement of the stereo window.
+Saves Parallax change in storage
-* BACK (A game controller key)   - Toggles game controll soft keys on the display.
+* BACK (A game controller key)   - Toggles game controller soft keys on the display.
 Cancel continuous capture or return to camera app from print.
-Outside app this is the BACK key.
+This is the standard BACK key for Android apps.
-* STATUS ( B game controller key) - Toggle status.
-Use to display EV to use minus or plus keys to change exposure compensation.
-Same applies to Zoom and parallax changes
+* STATUS ( B game controller key) - Toggle current active feature lock/unlock.
+Use to lock/unlock EV after minus or plus keys change exposure compensation.
+Same applies to Zoom and Parallax changes
 * MINUS - decrease EV exposure compensation by 1/6.
 * PLUS - increase EV exposure compensation by 1/6
 * HOME - To exit/pause the app, press the Home game controller key.
+This key will wake-up the connection to the app.
 * ARROW KEYS - See options on display soft key menu

 * Press Screen in center region - Toggles menu soft keys corresponding to game controller similar to A game controller key